MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 We try to limit this impact by not starting containers with mismatched container OS.

 ** Work Around: **
-Download and install a container OS matching the OS version and patchlevel of the container host.
+Download and install a container OS matching the OS version and patch level of the container host.

 ### Run twice